Cachetas/adb_database/README.md

 # adb_database

-University work planning and development of a database with Oracle SQL, which the goal was to store data of several different entities that is connected to film industry.
-Additionally, we solved some challenges making some scripts to query specific data.
+University work of a database using Oracle SQL, in which the goal was to store data of several different entities connected to the film industry.
+Additionally, we solved a few challenges making scripts to query specific data.

 Diagram: